 The interest rates and appreciation in AZ make it very attractive, it's just hard right now to find that 1% rule to work.

-Jay grew up on a grain and cattle farm in Saskatchewan and started working at a very young age.
-He got into real estate early as well buying his first property at 23.
-He's owned several businesses in....
+I grew up on a grain and cattle farm in Saskatchewan, Canada where I started working at a very young age.
+I purchased my first real estate at 23.
+I knew that real estate would be a long-term fit for m....